solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 - `base64_encode(string)`: encodes the input string to base64.
 - `base64_decode(string)`: decodes the input string from base64.
 - `substring(string, start_pos, substring_len)`: returns a substring of the input string, starting at `start_pos` and extending for `substring_len` characters.
 If no `substring_len` is provided or `substring_len` is <= 0, the substring extends to the end of the input string.
+- `replace_with_random(string, pattern)`: returns the input string with instances matching the `pattern` replaced with random characters.
+- `raw_string(string)`: returns the input string with escaped characters intact.
+Useful for constructing JSON request or response bodies.

 You can use templates to mutate [headers](#headers), the [body](#body), and [dynamic metadata](#dynamicmetadatavalues).